phaserjs/phaser/README.md

 * Camera.setBoundsToWorld only adjusts the bounds if it exists (thanks @prudolfs #2099)
 * Keyboard.addCallbacks didn't check to see if the arguments were `null`, only if they were `undefined` making the jsdocs misleading.
 * ScaleManager.getParentBounds now takes any transforms into account to get the correct parent bounds (thanks @jdnichollsc #2111 #2098)
+* Cache.addBitmapFont now applies a default value for the x and y spacing if the arguments are omitted (thanks @nlotz #2128)

 ### Pixi Updates